Veriqloud/ubqc_squidasm/Jupyter-notebook/noise_eample/SecNisQ_report.md

 ##  UBQC compiler updating

-We have build an UBQC compiler which compiles quantum circuit into UBQC program in SquidASM. [source code](https://github.com/Veriqloud/ubqc_squidasm).
+We have build an UBQC compiler which compiles quantum circuit into UBQC program in SquidASM.
+[Source code](https://github.com/Veriqloud/ubqc_squidasm).
 This compiler provides a convenient environment to benchmark the [UBQC algorithm](https://arxiv.org/abs/0807.4154).

 ### Noise case simulation